Which are better: iPhones or Android smartphones? And what are the differences between iOS- and Android-based devices?

-You quite often hear the logically flaky reasoning that, because Apple's OS software products aren't perfectly secure, they're on a level with rival products that also aren't perfectly secure.
+You quite often hear the logically flaky reasoning that, because Apple's OS software products aren't perfectly secure, they're no better than rival products which also aren't perfectly secure.
 It's easy to explain why this is wrong. iOS (like macOS) is very secure indeed, albeit not completely secure.
-Android is really quite secure - it's not like Android users are getting their bank accounts emptied and their motherboards fried by Hollywood-style hacking attacks morning, noon and night - but quantifiably less secure than iOS.
+Android is pretty secure - it's not like Android users are getting their bank accounts emptied and their motherboards fried by Hollywood-style hacking attacks morning, noon and night - but quantifiably less secure than iOS.

 By picking iPhone you give yourself a large security advantage.

 There's two main strands backing up the above statement: the privacy measures built into Apple's smartphones (and particularly the most recent generations of iPhone), and the statements and actions that Apple has made in support of user privacy.